Exploring Almost Forgotten Gravesites in the Great State of Ohio

 Grave marker for Infant Adams

-About this Infant Adams marker from Scott Andersen
+About this Infant Adams marker from Scott Andersen:

 "There are several of these infant Adams stones at the Old Burying Ground.

+I found this one leaning against a tree last week.
 Melanie Rene Peters cleaned it yesterday, and Venus was able to locate the broken off base part with the prober.
 John King dug it up.
 I'll be casting a base to place the tablet in now that we know where it belongs."

 (Photo Above)